lucasprag/lucasprag/_posts/2020-06-22-fish-the-shell.md

 ![my custom fish theme is quite simple](/assets/images/posts/fish-oh-my-fish-shell.png)

-### 4. Auto complete
+### 4. Autocomplete

-The default auto complete behaviour in fish is to add a gray auto completion option as you type commands.
+The default autocomplete behaviour in fish is adding a gray auto completion option as you type commands, then you can use your right arrow key and it autocompletes.

 ![default auto complete](/assets/images/posts/fish-autocomplete.png)